wp-plugins/bulletproof-security/readme.txt

 * Function check_perm redeclare conflict fixed

 == Upgrade Notice ==

+= .49.1 =
+* Backup folder path correction on Backup & Restore page
+* WP Filesystem API Method will display the WordPress Filesystem Method in use.
+For DSO Server troubleshooting additional fields will be displayed if the Script Owner and File Owner ID’s do not match.
+* Custom Code help text changes
+* Custom Code additional error checking
+* htaccess auto-writing additions
+* Additional root htaccess file placeholders/markers added
+* New Dashboard Dismiss Notices: Sucuri 1-click Hardening, Broken Link Checker, phpini handler, Speed Boost Custom Code, Custom Permalinks check
+* Dashboard Alerts are now only displayed to Administrators.
+Editors, Authors, etc will no longer see Alerts
+* The htaccess Core Edit/Upload/Download tab page has been renamed to htaccess File Editor.
+* The File Upload & Download features have been removed from the new htaccess File Editor page since these features/options are obsolete.
+* Visual Enhancements: AutoMagic font size increased, etc.
+* Enjoy!

 = .49 =
 * Security Vulnerability/Bug Fix/Patch: HTML rendered in Security Log file via Logged Header Fields